upcmarina/flexamino/README.md

 ## FLAGS

--h, --help show this help message and exit
+`-h` --help   show this help message and exit

--i, --input Mandatory argument.
+`-i` --input  Mandatory argument.
 Specify the input FASTA file with the protein sequence to analyze.

--o, --output Mandatory argument.
+`-o` --output   Mandatory argument.
 Prefix to generate the different output files.

--v, --verbose Print the progression of the program execution to the terminal (Standard Error).
+`-v` --verbose  Print the progression of the program execution to the terminal (Standard Error).

--t, --tmp Keep the temporary files directory when the program finishes.
+`-t` --tmp  Keep the temporary files directory when the program finishes.

--r, --rescue Recover a computation from a BLAST result to avoid running BLAST again.
+`-r` --rescue   Recover a computation from a BLAST result to avoid running BLAST again.

--p, --pdb_cutoff Set a maximum number of pdb structures to use for the computation.
+`-p` --pdb_cutoff   Set a maximum number of pdb structures to use for the computation.
 Default value of 10.

--w, --winsize Set a sliding window for smoothing the results.
+`-w` --winsize   Set a sliding window for smoothing the results.
 Default value of 1 (i.e. no smoothing)